 - Blue pencil: A court may revise your provision to be enforceable, like changing the geographic area of restriction or the length of time of the restriction.
 The parts of the restrictive covenant that can be rewritten vary from state to state.

-- Red pencil: A court may entirely strike your revision because it is unenforceable due to broadness or federal and state laws.
+- Red pencil: A court may entirely strike your agreement because it is too broad or otherwise fails to comply with state laws.

-If your restrictive covenants are considered unenforceable, your company may face monetary penalties for violating federal or state laws, and you may have to pay the attorney’s fees of the former employee.
+If your restrictive covenants are considered unenforceable, your company may face monetary penalties for violating state laws, and you may have to pay the attorney’s fees of the former employee.

 What are the current trends around non-compete law?